RequestNetwork/requestNetwork/packages/docs/docs/guides/5-request-client/6-encryption.md

 ## Accepting / cancelling an invoice information

-Like a clear request you will be able to update a request.
-You just need to have a decryption provider that can decrypt the request.
+Like a clear request you will be able to update a request, if the provider is instanciated with a matching private key.

 ```typescript
 //Accept